How to Find Strong Transportation Stocks Slated for Positive Earnings Surprises

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Ryanair (RYAAY) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $7.23 a share, just 26 days from its upcoming earnings release on November 6, 2023.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Ryder (R) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at $3.56 a share 12 days away from its upcoming earnings release on October 25, 2023.

-By taking the percentage difference between the $7.23 Most Accurate Estimate and the $7.13 Zacks Consensus Estimate, Ryanair has an Earnings ESP of +1.29%.
-Investors should also know that RYAAY is one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $3.56 Most Accurate Estimate and the $3.38 Zacks Consensus Estimate, Ryder has an Earnings ESP of +5.48%.
+Investors should also know that R is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-RYAAY is one of just a large database of Transportation stocks with positive ESPs.
-Another solid-looking stock is Alaska Air Group (ALK).
+R is one of just a large database of Transportation stocks with positive ESPs.
+Another solid-looking stock is FedEx (FDX).

-Slated to report earnings on October 19, 2023, Alaska Air Group holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $1.90 a share eight days from its next quarterly update.
+FedEx is a Zacks Rank #2 (Buy) stock, and is getting ready to report earnings on December 19, 2023.
+FDX's Most Accurate Estimate sits at $4.14 a share 67 days from its next earnings release.

-The Zacks Consensus Estimate for Alaska Air Group is $1.88, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +0.66%.
+The Zacks Consensus Estimate for FedEx is $4.07, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +1.59%.

-RYAAY and ALK's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.
+R and FDX's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported